qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 #### Format
 * To change the format of the chart visualization to small multiples.

 ## Funnel Chart
 ### Overview
 A funnel chart demonstrates the flow of data in levels that are narrowing down to help visualize a linear process with sequential connected stages.
-The chart takes its name from its shape, which starts from a broad head and ends in a narrow neck..
+The chart takes its name from its shape, which starts from a broad head and ends in a narrow neck.

 ### When to Use Funnel Charts
 Funnel charts are most often seen in business or sales contexts where we need to track how a starting set of visitors or users drop out of a process or flow.
 This chart shows how the starting whole breaks down into progressive parts.

 #### Use Cases
 For example, a sales funnel that tracks customers through stages: Lead > Qualified Lead > Prospect > Contract > Close.
 At a glance, the shape of the funnel conveys the health of the process you're tracking in an easy-to-understand manner
 A funnel chart can be used to display Web site visitor trends